stressGC/ExpressJS-TypeScript-Starter-Kit/README.md

 - JWT
 - lint all files
 - update arch schema
-- remove password from responses
+- remove password from responses + "__v" and update tests (should not cotain password and update)
 - tests not on production DB
 - params sanit
+- exists in helper

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.